Herbal Remedies, Natural Treatment and Herbs for Erectile dysfunction

 People with such problems alongwith erectile dysfunction even if they don't have any cardiac or other symptoms should undergo medical evaluation, detailed cardiac assessment, blood pressure measurement, lipid profile and blood sugar test, as well as lifestyle advice regarding weight, diet, and exercise.
 There are so many herbs being sold through internet but most of them can be extremely dangerous, especially they are made by manufacturers without research and development facilities or doctors in their product development team.
 Herbal Remedies for erectile dysunction containing Ashwagandha should be preferred.
 Ashwagandha is also useful in diabetic neuropathy, weakness of nerves because of any other reason, weight loss, fatigue, erectile dyfunction, premautre discharge and low sperm count.

-According to Ayurveda- Ayurveda- ancient healing science has explained Erectile dysfunction or ED in Sanskrit language as -
+Ayurveda - ancient healing science has explained Erectile dysfunction (ED) in Sanskrit language as:-

 Sankalpapravano nityam priyaam vashyaamapi sthreeyam |